SamuelGadiel/mason_cat/README.md

   - Pages (Not supported)
   - Widgets (Not supported)

-This structure is detailed in the ARCHITECTURE.md file.
+This structure will be detailed in a ARCHITECTURE.md file (not yet created).

 ## 🚀 Getting Started